MicrosoftDocs/azure-devops-docs/docs/git/create-repo-intellij.md

   * To install Git for macOS and Linux, see [Install the Git Credential Manager - macOS and Linix](set-up-credential-managers.md#macos-and-linux).

 ## Create a repo
-0. Navigate to your VSTS project by browsing to `https:\\<your account name>.visualstudio.com` and selecting the name of your project.
+0. Navigate to your VSTS project by browsing to `https://<your account name>.visualstudio.com` and selecting the name of your project.
 You can select it from the **All** projects list, or from the **Recent** projects list if you have accessed it recently.

   ![Select project](_img/create-repo-intellij/select-vsts-project.png)